Wild Violet Recipes – Jelly, Sugared Flowers, Ice Cream and More

 Violet Jelly

 The old classic!
 Where my passion for violet flowers began!
 I love to have a batch of violet jelly in my cupboard for those special occasions where plain old strawberry or a crisp, tart curd just won’t do.
-This jelly is versatile and can be spread on butter cookies, a light sponge cake ( I prefer angel food, the airy cake and the flowery jelly are a match made in heaven) or toast.
+This jelly is versatile and can be spread on rose butter cookies, a light sponge cake ( I prefer angel food, the airy cake and the flowery jelly are a match made in heaven) or toast.
 When making the jelly the vibrant indigo color will fade as the citric acid or lemon juice is added.
 To combat this, you can add food coloring if you would like a deeply shaded of purple jelly.
 I personally don’t have a preference and have made this jelly both ways and the results are always delicious.
+If you love cooking with florals, these Chamomile Honey Madeleines are another gentle, flower-forward recipe worth keeping in your spring rotation.

 Sugared Violet Flowers